 The foundation of every successful city.
 Use highway → arterial → collector → local road hierarchy.
 Roundabouts for intersections, highway off-ramps for district access.
 One-way roads double capacity.
 Grid layouts work but stagger intersections to prevent gridlock.

-Best with: Road type hierarchy, roundabouts, one-way systems Stat focus: Traffic flow > Capacity > Aesthetics
+Best with: Road type hierarchy, roundabouts, one-way systems — see our builds guide for full setup.
+Stat focus: Traffic flow > Capacity > Aesthetics

 Transit Hub (S-Tier)